 Join this weekly class and learn the fundamentals of pottery, including hand building coil bowls, slap texture vase, slab trivet, hand built mug, slab built money box, wheel thrown bowl, and wheel thrown mug, including decoration, firing, glazing and finishing.

 Each lesson will begin with a demonstration by experienced tutor Kerrie Docker, following which each student will break out into workstations to learn and master the various stages of pottery production.
 All students will spend time on the pottery wheels, as well as working on individual hand built projects utilising slab and coil construction.

-In the first six weeks of term, each student will complete a hand built project and wheel thrown pot each class.
-In the final four weeks of term, projects will be painted, decorated and glazed, ready to take home.
+In few weeks of the term, each student will complete a hand built project and wheel thrown pot each class.
+In the final weeks of term, projects will be painted, decorated and glazed, ready to take home.

 Course fee includes all materials and equipment.